frederic-perez/AmE-dictionary/dictionary.md

 __behemoths__
 __behest__ _n_ :three::dart: A person's orders or command. _They had assembled at his behest._ _Syn_ Instruction, bidding, request
 __behold__ :two::shit: _The wedding ceremony was a joy to behold._
-__beholden__ _adj_ :five: Owing thanks or having a duty to someone in return for help or a service. _Syn_ indebted, obligated, under an obligation, obliged, bound _I don't like to be beholden to anybody._
+__beholden__ _adj_ :six: Owing thanks or having a duty to someone in return for help or a service. _Syn_ indebted, obligated, under an obligation, obliged, bound _I don't like to be beholden to anybody._
 __beholder__ :two::shit: _Beauty is in the eye of the beholder._
 __beige book__ ?
 __beignet__ _n_ :three: A deep-fried, yeast-raised doughnut dusted with confectioners' sugar.
 A square doughnut with no hole.